Tsegaw-Mao/wireframing/README.md

    - Frontend: Grid layout, pagination, or infinite scroll
    -  Backend: Query parameters for filtering and sorting
    -  QA: Test cases based on visible elements and action
+## Wireframe in practice
+### Wireframing Uncovers Usability Issues in an E-Learning Platform

+**Project Context**
+A software team was tasked with building an e-learning platform for a university.
+The platform needed to allow students to view courses, track progress, take quizzes, and communicate with instructors.
+Before development began, the UX team created low-fidelity wireframes to map out the core screens: dashboard, course detail, quiz flow, and messaging center.

+---

+**Identifying Usability Issues**
+During a review session with instructors and students, several issues emerged from the wireframes:

+1. **Dashboard Overload**
+   The initial wireframe placed all course information, assignments, notifications, and messages on one page.
+Test users found it overwhelming and cluttered.

+2. **Quiz Navigation Confusion**
+   The quiz wireframe used a vertical scroll layout for multiple questions.
+Students worried about accidentally skipping questions or not knowing how many were left.

+3. **Messaging Flow Gap**
+   The messaging section didn't clearly differentiate between student-to-instructor and student-to-student conversations, which raised concerns about misdirected messages.

+---

+**Resolution Through Wireframe Iteration**

+* **Dashboard Redesign**
+  The team split the dashboard into tabs: "Courses", "Tasks", and "Messages".
+This reduced cognitive load and made the interface more focused.

+* **Quiz Flow Update**
+  A progress indicator with numbered question navigation was added at the top.
+Each question displayed on a separate screen with "Next" and "Previous" buttons, improving clarity.

+* **Messaging Enhancements**
+  The wireframe was updated with a contact selector and conversation filters, ensuring that users could clearly see whom they were communicating with.

+These changes were quickly made using wireframes, saving time and avoiding costly revisions during coding.

+---

+**Impact on the Final Product**
+The improvements led to:

+* A cleaner, easier-to-navigate user experience
+* Fewer support requests about navigation or messaging errors
+* Positive feedback from early student testers
+* A shorter development timeline due to fewer late-stage design fixes

+---

+**Conclusion**
+This scenario highlights how wireframing plays a crucial role in identifying usability issues before any code is written.
+It provides a safe, low-cost way to experiment with layout and functionality, gather feedback, and make design decisions that prioritize the user.
+By doing so, wireframing ensures the final product is not only functional but also intuitive and user-friendly.